'you grew up and you sparkled, but why don't you care?'

 Luckily, for the maid of honour, a bottle of champagne gleamed attractively before her.

 She reached out for it, emptying the last drop of champagne into her glass.
-When in the mood for another drink, she'd have to flitch another bottle off an unexpecting table.
+She took note that she'd have to flitch another bottle from the closest table when she needed another drink.
 Stocking up on alcohol was her main priority that night - especially if she wanted to survive it.
 All she desired was to get back to her apartment, wrap a thick blanket around herself and hug her knees until it was all over.

 But she obviously couldn't do that.

 Her eager eyes darted around the venue, hunting for a new bottle.
 Women in cocktail dresses of almost every colour of the rainbow paraded around the function, accompanied with men in tuxes and fixed ties.
 Unlike most of her friends that were at the function, she was one of the few people that remained single.
-With her glass drained, there was nothing there for her to keep her sane.
-She needed a new target.
+With her glass practically drained, she needed to find new target to keep her sane.

-As she pressed her lips to edge of her glass, she savoured the last drop of flat champagne and ran her tongue over her glossed lips.
+As she pressed her lips on the edge of her glass, she savoured the last drop of flat champagne and ran her tongue over her glossed lips.
 She wanted to cry.
-There was no more alcohol.

 She didn't know if he was fooling around or not.